In Vitro Fertilization (IVF)

 In vitro fertilization, commonly referred to as IVF, is one of the most common and effective treatments for infertility.
-IVF is recommended for patients who cannot conceive due to severe male-factor issues, endometriosis, blocked fallopian tubes, or unexplained infertility.
+IVF is recommended for patients who cannot conceive due to severe male-factor issues, endometriosis, blocked fallopian tubes, women with ovulation disorders, or unexplained infertility.

 How It Works

 5. Based on the results of this evaluation, one or more of the highest quality embryos are transferred directly into the woman’s uterus.
-Remaining viable embryos may be frozen for use in later cycles.
+The fertility doctor will use a catheter (small tube) to transfer the embryos in a painless procedure.
+The remaining viable embryos may be frozen for use in later cycles.